John B Read

 He has worked with major choreographers worldwide, notably Sir Frederick Ashton, Sir Kenneth MacMillan, Anthony Tudor, Glen Tetley, Jerome Robbins, Rudolf Nureyev, Anthony Dowell, David Bintley, Natalia Makarova, Christopher Bruce, Wayne Eagling, and Ashley Page.
+He was consultant lighting designer to the Royal Opera, the Royal Ballet and Birmingham Royal Ballet from 1992 to 2005 and continues to work with each company regularly.
 Works for the Royal Ballet include Swan Lake, Nutcracker, The Snow Queen, Mayerling (also Hungary, Vienna and Moscow), Anastasia, Frankenstein, Enigma Variations (also Sarasota Ballet), Marguerite and Armand (also Milan, Bucharest, Paris and Moscow) La Bayadère (also DNOB, Finland and Milan) and The Prince of the Pagodas.